Virginia Woolf

 A Room of One’s Own – Virginia Woolf (1929)

-A Room of One's Own by Virginia Woolf explores women's literary and social struggles, emphasizing independence and creativity.
+A Room of One’s Own by Virginia Woolf is a landmark feminist essay arguing for women’s financial independence and creative freedom in literature.

 Virginia Woolf